Generic Name: Leuprolide Injection (Prostate) (LOO proe lide)

-- Tell all of your health care providers that you take leuprolide injection.
+- Tell all of your health care providers that you take leuprolide injection (prostate).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine lowers some hormone levels in your body.
 This may cause some effects like change in breast size, breast soreness or tenderness, testicle changes in men, change in sex ability in men, hot flashes, or sweating.
 Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take leuprolide injection (prostate).

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - If you smoke, talk with your doctor.